-- 2. System influent and effluent pumping rates and volumes are monitored on a bi-weekly basis.
-Following replacement of the influent flow meters on June 23, 2011, total flow inconsistencies remain with respect to influent/effluent flow.
-As such, it may be warranted to replace the effluent flow meter. - 3.
-Based on the results of the capture zone design modeling, containment of the Franklin Cleaners chlorinated plume (at a minimum 450-foot width) would be achieved with the GWE&TS operating at a minimum required pumping rate of 20 GPM, in a one or two extraction well scenario.
-Extraction well EW-1 has been operating at an average flow rate of approximately 37 GPM since system start-up to provide for a greater factor of safety and ensure the full width of the plume is captured.
-Extraction well EW-2 has been operating at an average flow rate of approximately 5 GPM since system start-up as a result of elevated VOC concentrations present within this well.
-It should be noted that the maximum yield for EW-2 has been historically limited to a range of 5-7 GPM due to a high sit/clay component in the screened interval of this extraction well. - 4.
-Extraction well EW-1 was set at approximately 37 GPM following system shutdown to perform a pump test of extraction wells EW-1 and EW-2 as part of a Remedial System Optimization (RSO) from November to December, 2011.

-5. As detailed above, it is assumed extraction well EW-2 was operating at an average of 7.0 GPM during this time period.
+- 1. Based on the results of the capture zone design modeling, containment of the Franklin Cleaners chlorinated plume (at a minimum 450-foot width) would be achieved with the GWE&TS operating at a minimum required pumping rate of 20 gpm, in a one or two extraction well scenario.
+Extraction well EW-1 has been operating at an average flow rate of approximately 37 gpm since system start-up to provide for a greater factor of safety and ensure the full width of the plume is captured.
+Extraction well EW-2 has been operating at an average flow rate of approximately 5 gpm since system start-up as a result of elevated VOC concentrations present within this well.
+It should be noted that the maximum yield for EW-2 has been historically limited to a range of 5-7 gpm due to a high silt/clay component in the screened interval of this extraction well. - 2.
+Extraction well EW-1 was set at approximately 37 gpm following system shutdown to perform a pump test of extraction wells EW-1 and EW-2 as part of a Remedial System Optimization (RSO) from November to December, 2011. - 3.
+As detailed above, it is assumed extraction well EW-2 was operating at an average of 7.0 GPM during this time period.